APA Format Quick Guide

 Name of Institution (e.g., Liberty University)

-- The word “Abstract” should be centered on the first line, without quotation marks and not bolded.
-It is a section title, not heading
+- Center the word “Abstract” on the first line, without quotation marks or bolding.
+It is a section title, not heading.

 - Generally, 150-250 words, unless otherwise specified by your professor or instructions.

 - It should be a brief but comprehensive summary of the paper.

 - Do not indent the first line of the abstract.